alibaba/opentelemetry-go-auto-instrumentation/README.md

 We are progressively open-sourcing the libraries we have supported, and your contributions are very welcome 💖!

+> [!IMPORTANT]
+> The framework you expected is not in the list?
+Don't worry, you can easily inject your code into any frameworks/libraries that are not officially supported.
+>
-Please refer to [this document](./docs/how-to-add-a-new-rule.md) for guidance on how to write instrumentation code for new frameworks.
+> Please refer to [this document](./docs/how-to-add-a-new-rule.md) to get started.

 # Community